Home » Remote Work » What Do I Need to Work Remotely?

 Purchasing an external hard drive will save you from losing corrupted files and hours trying to recreate the work.
 Remember, you are not on an office network when working from home, so your computer is not automatically getting backed up.

 This task can be completed weekly or transferred files to your external hard drive at the end of the day.
-It’s also a good idea to do a full computer backup regularly to avoid any issues using it.
+To avoid any issues using your computer, it is also a good idea to do a full computer backup regularly.

 Alongside your external hard drive, it’s recommended to use a cloud storage service.
 It helps share files and documents with your colleagues or clients and allows you access to them on the move.
 Backing files to a cloud storage service like Google Drive, Dropbox, or Microsoft OneDrive is smart.
 These services are relatively cheap and will save you work hours if you must re-do it.

-It’s worth noting that external hard drives are sensitive, so they can be damaged if you move around a lot.
+It’s worth noting that external hard drives are sensitive and can be damaged if you move them frequently.

 Did this article answer your question: What do I need to work remotely?